massgravel/massgrave.dev/hwid.md

 ## Overview

-**Note: HWID Activation is working again with a new method.**
+**Note: HWID Activation is now working again with a new method.**

 ------------------------------------------------------------------------

 -   How to use it?
 Please find the instructions [here](index.html#Download__How_to_use_it).

--   This activation is supported for Windows 10/11 only.
+-   This activation method supports Windows 10/11 only.

--   This activation does not store or modify/patch any files in your system.
+-   This activation method does not store or modify any files in your system.

--   This activation is a permanent activation for your system Hardware.
+-   This activation method gives you permanent Windows activation for your system hardware.

--   On a system, this activation can be created for all the supported editions, and all can be linked to a Microsoft account without any issues.
+-   All activations can be linked to a Microsoft account without any issues.

--   Once a system is activated, this activation cannot be removed because the license is stored in the Microsoft servers and not in the user's system.
+-   Once the system is activated, this activation cannot be removed because the license is stored in the Microsoft servers and not in the user's system.
 MS checks the hardware ID (HWID) and if a license is found in their database, the system will automatically activate.
 This is how official digital license works.

--   Any significant changes in the hardware (such as a motherboard) may deactivate the system.
+-   Any significant changes to the hardware (such as a motherboard) may deactivate the system.
 It is possible to reactivate a system that was deactivated because of significant hardware changes, IF your activation, was linked to an online Microsoft account.

 -   For activation to succeed, internet connectivity must be enabled.
 If you are trying to activate without these conditions being met, then the system will auto-activate later when the conditions are met.

--   Auto activation scenario after the Windows re-install:
+-   The following is required for Windows to reactivate itself after Windows reinstall:

-    -   The Internet is required.
+    -   The internet is required.
 (Only at the time of activation)

-    -   The system will auto-activate if Retail (Consumer) media was used for the installation.
+    -   The system will auto-activate only if Retail (Consumer) media was used for installing Windows.

     -   The system will NOT auto-activate if VL (Business) media was used for the installation.
-In this case, the user will have to insert that windows edition Retail/OEM key (find keys below on this page) to activate, if the user doesn't wish to activate again using this script.
+In this case, the user will have to insert the generic Retail/OEM key corresponding to the Windows edition currently running to activate if the user doesn't want to use the script again.
+(Those keys can be found below on this page)

 ------------------------------------------------------------------------